un1tycyb3r/hunter/README.md

 7. alt.sh
 8. webservers.sh

-Running in order is very important as they produce data that feeds into the sequential scripts
+Run *** python3 recon.py *** and grab a cup of coffee

 # Coming soon

-1. Python wrapper script for recon execution
+1. Python wrapper script for recon execution -- Done
 2. spidering script for an initial spider of the webservers